Does going on a weekend away without the kid make you selfish parents?

 Greetings, potential traveller.
-I see your question and I raise you one back.
+I see your selfish parents question and I raise you one back.
 Are you considering going away without your child because you’ve been invited to a wedding where children are persona non grata, or because you want to whisk your lady or fella away for a mini break that involves R&R rather than S&P (stress and poop)?

 The event invite